Inspector Gadget (1983 TV series)

-Inspector Gadget (French: Inspecteur Gadget) is an animated children's science fiction comedy series co-created by Andy Heyward, Jean Chalopin and Bruno Bianchi, and was originally syndicated by DIC Audiovisuel and Lexington Broadcast Services Company.
+Inspector Gadget (French: Inspecteur Gadget) is an animated children's science fiction comedy series created by Andy Heyward, Jean Chalopin and Bruno Bianchi, and was originally produced and syndicated by DIC Audiovisuel and Lexington Broadcast Services Company.
 The show revolves around the adventures of a clumsy, dim-witted police officer from Metro City named Inspector Gadget—a police inspector with various bionic gadgets built into his body—who is sent on missions to thwart plans by his nemesis Dr. Claw, the leader of an evil organization known as "M.A.D.", while unknowingly being assisted by his niece Penny and their dog, Brain.
 It stars the voice of Don Adams as the titular character.

 Inspector Gadget debuted on December 4, 1982, as an exclusive pilot.
 The series is the first cartoon show to be syndicated by DIC, which specifically created the series to help the company expand into the North American market.
 This is the first animated series to be presented in stereo sound.
 It originally ran from 1983 to 1985, broadcasting 86 episodes over two seasons, and remained in syndication into the late 1990s.
-The series proved to be a success for DIC, not only launching the Inspector Gadget franchise—including additional animated productions such as a 2015 sequel series and two live-action films—but also encouraging the company to produce additional programs such as Heathcliff.
+The series proved to be a success for DIC, not only launching the Inspector Gadget franchise, including additional animated productions such as a 2015 sequel series and two live-action films, but also encouraging the company to produce additional programs such as Heathcliff.
 In January 2009, IGN named Inspector Gadget as the 54th best in the Top 100 Best Animated TV Shows.

 Since 2012, the rights to Inspector Gadget have been owned by WildBrain (formerly DHX Media) through its in-name-only unit, Cookie Jar Entertainment.
 Cookie Jar had purchased DiC and its library of shows in 2008, and was itself acquired by DHX Media in 2012.